MaptimeSEA/gis-day-2015/slides.md

 _everything we do targets beginners_ <!-- .element: class="fragment" data-fragment-index="2" -->

-Note: raise your hand if you've used a map? raise your hand if you've made a map?
+Note: Andrew raise your hand if you've used a map? raise your hand if you've made a map?
 Raise your hand if you are an educator?
 Raise hand if you're a student? have you heard of maptime?
 Been to a maptime? raise your hand if you want to learn new things? do you use foss on a daily basis?

 ## Talk is cheap